-- processed: The number of messages that successfully reached their destination driver. - dropped: The number of dropped messages syslog-ng OSE could not send the messages to the destination and the output buffer got full, so messages were dropped by the destination driver. - stored: The number of messages stored in the message queue of the destination driver, waiting to be sent to the destination. - suppressed: The number of suppressed messages (if the suppress() feature is enabled). - stamp: The UNIX timestamp of the last message sent to the destination.
+- processed: The number of messages that successfully reached their destination driver.
+Note that this does not necessarily mean that the destination driver successfully delivered the messages (for example, written to disk or sent to a remote server). - dropped: The number of dropped messages syslog-ng OSE could not send the messages to the destination and the output buffer got full, so messages were dropped by the destination driver. - stored: The number of messages stored in the message queue of the destination driver, waiting to be sent to the destination. - suppressed: The number of suppressed messages (if the suppress() feature is enabled).

-6. The number of such messages.
+- stamp: The UNIX timestamp of the last message sent to the destination. - 6.
+The number of such messages.